Amir-SaberHabibi/NTFA/README.md

 # Network Traffic Flow Analysis Project

 ## Overview
 This project, developed by **Amir Saberhabibi**, is based on a project for the Algorithms Design course, mentored by **Dr. Maziar Salahi** at the **University of Guilan, Faculty of Mathematical Sciences**.
-The goal of this project is to provide tools for better network analysis and visualization using graph-based algorithms.
+This project aims to provide tools for better network analysis and visualization using graph-based algorithms.

-## Project Structure

-### Main Components

-1. **main.py**
-    - The main entry point for the Streamlit application.
-    - Provides a navigation bar for different functionalities.
-    - Contains an "About Us" section with contact information and project details.

-2. **NTFA.py**
-    - Implements the Network Traffic Flow Analysis module.
-    - Uses the Unicauca Network Flows Dataset for analysis.
-    - Visualizes the network graph and computes the shortest path using Dijkstra's Algorithm.

-3. **dijkstra.py**
-    - Demonstrates Dijkstra's Algorithm on a randomly generated graph.
-    - Allows users to visualize the shortest path and adjust graph parameters.

-4. **performance.py**
-    - Analyzes the performance of Dijkstra's Algorithm.
-    - Measures the average runtime of the algorithm for different graph sizes and configurations.

 ## How to Run